-Expect your refund in the mail within 8 weeks of the date you filed.
-If you have not received your refund by that time, contact one of the numbers listed on the back cover.
-Before you call, be sure to have a copy of your 2008 tax return available because you will need to know the first social security number shown on your return, the filing status, your 5 digit zip code and the exact whole-dollar amount of your refund.
+If you e-filed, you can expect your refund within 2 weeks of the date you filed.
+If you filed a paper return, you can expect your refund within 12 weeks of the date you filed.
+You can check on your refund by visiting www.azdor.gov and clicking on "Where's my refund?"
+If you have not received your refund within the noted time frames, you may call one of the numbers listed on the back cover.
+Before you call, be sure to have a copy of your 2009 tax return on hand.
+You will need to know your SSN, your filing status, your 5-digit zip code and the exact whole-dollar amount of your refund